The Master Guide to Choosing the Best Shampoo For a Pomeranian Dog

 Post-Bath Care: The Drying Phase

-2. The “Happy Hoodie”: Poms hate the sound of dryers.
-A “Happy Hoodie” is a fabric band that covers their ears, muffling the noise and keeping them calm.
+2. The “Happy Hoodie”: Poms often hate the sound of high-velocity dryers.
+A “Happy Hoodie” is a fabric tube that covers their ears, muffling the noise and significantly reducing bath-time anxiety.

 Social Proof: What the Community Says